Back to News

 How did we get here?

 Social media keeps us in touch with one another and when used well can be a terrific vehicle for cross-cultural communication.
-But there’s no doubt that collectively we are using social media in a way that imperceptibly solidifies the conceptual walls around us.
-And although social media connects us virtually, it tends to disconnect us physically, which could be socially damaging in the long run.
+But collectively we are using social media in a way that imperceptibly solidifies the conceptual walls around us.
 As everyday users, don’t we all need to pay more attention to these conceptual walls?

-The coronavirus pandemic has impacted the entirety of the world when it comes to culture, diversity and our understanding for one another.
-The pandemic has forced people to listen to one another.
-You could see across most social media platforms many people speaking out and discussing subjects that could be considered uncomfortable, such as race and culture.
+The coronavirus pandemic forced many people to listen to one another.
+You could see across most social media platforms many people speaking out and discussing subjects that could be considered uncomfortable, such as race and gender.
 Inequality became the topic of discussion across the world.
-This is evident in the Black Lives Matter and Stop Asian Hate movements.
+This was evident in the Black Lives Matter, Me Too and Stop Asian Hate movements.

 Learning from diverse cultures and communities, embracing our differences and appreciating our similarities is vital because discrimination is a result of fear and lack of understanding.
 As humans, we share the same existential concerns: the desire to understand why we were born and to know what happens after we die.
 Every human culture tackles these big questions.
 We have a huge amount to learn from each other, and countless ways to support each other to bear the trials and enjoy the bounties of our brief lives in relationships based on equality rather than one self-aggrandising culture or group or person dominating and exploiting another, and we have access to more tools than ever before to help us do so.